Defragmentation

-In the maintenance of file systems, defragmentation is a process that reduces the degree of fragmentation.
+In the maintenance of file systems, defragmentation is a process that reduces the degree of fragmentation, files that are stored in multiple segments that are not contiguous on the storage medium.
 It does this by physically organizing the contents of the mass storage device used to store files into the smallest number of contiguous regions (fragments, extents).
 It also attempts to create larger regions of free space using compaction to impede the return of fragmentation.

 Defragmentation is advantageous and relevant to file systems on electromechanical disk drives (hard disk drives, floppy disk drives and optical disk media).
-The movement of the hard drive's read/write heads over different areas of the disk when accessing fragmented files is slower, compared to accessing the entire contents of a non-fragmented file sequentially without moving the read/write heads to seek other fragments.
+The movement of the hard drive's read/write heads over different areas of the disk when accessing fragmented files is slower than accessing the entire contents of a non-fragmented file sequentially without moving the read/write heads to seek other fragments.

 Causes of fragmentation

-Fragmentation occurs when the file system cannot or will not allocate enough contiguous space to store a complete file as a unit, but instead puts parts of it in gaps between existing files (usually those gaps exist because they formerly held a file that the file system has subsequently deleted or because the file system allocated excess space for the file in the first place).
-Files that are often appended to (as with log files) as well as the frequent adding and deleting of files (as with emails and web browser cache), larger files (as with videos) and greater numbers of files contribute to fragmentation and consequent performance loss.
+Fragmentation occurs when the file system does not allocate enough contiguous space to store a complete file as a unit, but instead puts parts of it in gaps between existing files.
+Usually gaps are created when a file is deleted, and sometimes when excess space is allocated to a file.
+Files that are often appended to (as with log files), adding and deleting files, and greater numbers of files contribute to fragmentation and consequent performance loss.
 Defragmentation attempts to alleviate these problems.